Big-Drops-MG/Assets-Exchange/docs/Development_Docs.md

 ### Before Committing

-1. Run `pnpm lint`
+1. Run `pnpm lint` to check for errors
-2. Test your changes
+2. Run `pnpm format` to ensure consistent formatting
+3. Run `pnpm test` to verify tests pass
-3. Ensure TypeScript compiles
+4. Ensure TypeScript compiles (`pnpm build`)
-4. Check responsive design
+5. Check responsive design
-5. Make sure you're on the correct branch
+6. Make sure you're on the correct branch

+**Note**: Pre-commit hooks will automatically format and lint your code before commits.
+If there are unfixable errors, the commit will be blocked.

 ## Database